Death in Paradise: Format

 While Death in Paradise has continued to be in the top three most popular programmes on British television, critics have called the crime drama "unremarkable" and "an undemanding detective show, with nice Caribbean scenery."

 The show is known for its formulaic approach to its plots with each episode roughly the same in length, style and narrative structure.
 Each episode begins with a pre-credits sequence showing the events leading up to a murder and often the discovery of the body afterwards; this sequence also serves to introduce that particular episode's guest characters.
 The police force of Saint Marie is subsequently informed of the murder, preliminary investigations and interviews take place to establish the suspects, and photographs of the suspects and crime scene are placed on the whiteboard at police headquarters.

 Often towards the end, the lead DI will have a moment of realisation, perhaps brought on by something that someone says or does, or by some occurrence.
-In this moment, the how, why, and who of the murder are comprehended by the DI, but are not revealed to the audience.
-The suspects are then gathered and the DI talks through the evidence; often, flashbacks are used to show what happened.
+At this moment, the how, why, and who of the murder are comprehended by the DI, but are not revealed to the audience.
+The suspects are then gathered, and the DI talks through the evidence; often, flashbacks are used to show what happened.
 The murderer and the motive are revealed in the dénouement of the episode.
 Gathering the suspects, going through the events and finally identifying, and arresting the murderer is based on the technique Agatha Christie uses in the Miss Marple stories, and some of the Hercule Poirot ones.

 Normally, each episode ends with a comedic scene or a celebratory trip by the police officers to Catherine's bar.
 The final episode of most series has included a subplot wherein the lead DI is tempted to return to the UK by the prospect of a job offer or personal relationship, but in the end, he decides to remain on the island.

 This format was subverted in the sixth series, when the two-part storyline in the fifth and sixth episodes saw the team travel to London to follow up on a current case, resulting in Goodman deciding to remain to be with his new girlfriend, Martha; Mooney travelled back to Saint-Marie, initially as a holiday to help escape the memory of his recently deceased wife, but decided to remain as the new detective inspector of the island.
 This format was also subverted in the ninth series; Mooney decided to return to Britain mid-way through the series as he felt that he was ready to face the memory of his dead wife, with the new inspector (DI Neville Parker) initially coming to the island just to sign off on a particular body but kept for a few weeks for health reasons before he decided to remain to face a new challenge.
-As of 2023, Parker remains the active DI on the island.
+Parker remains the DI on the island until the end of Series 13, when he departs the island to go travelling with his former DS Florence Cassell.